Mount Shuksan Fisher Chimneys

 Sleeping pad (inflatable or closed cell foam)

-A foam pad will be provided but a supplemental pad is recommended.
 This can be an inflatable or closed cell foam pad.
 Make sure to purchase a pad rated for cold conditions.

 Examples: